← Back to Automation Failure Modes

 Apply Resilience principles when:

-- The workflow involves revenue, customer data, or fulfillment.
+• The workflow handles customer revenue, financial data, or fulfillment logic.

-- The manual cleanup cost of a failure exceeds $500.
+• The manual cleanup cost of a system failure exceeds $500 in labor.

-- Multiple team members rely on the data being accurate.
+• Multiple team members rely on the data being accurate for daily decision-making.

 Ignore Resilience overhead when: